codeceptjs/codeceptjs-resemblehelper/README.md

 # codeceptjs-resemblehelper
-Helper for resemble.js, used for Image comparison in Tests with WebdriverIO
+Helper for resemble.js, used for image comparison in tests with WebdriverIO.

-codeceptjs-resemblehelper is [CodeceptJS](https://codecept.io/) helper which can be used to compare screenshots and make the tests fail/pass based on the tolerance allowed
+codeceptjs-resemblehelper is a [CodeceptJS](https://codecept.io/) helper which can be used to compare screenshots and make the tests fail/pass based on the tolerance allowed.

 If two screenshot comparisons have difference greater then the tolerance provided, the test will fail.

 NPM package: https://www.npmjs.com/package/codeceptjs-resemblehelper

-To install the package, just run `npm install codeceptjs-resemblehelper`
+To install the package, just run `npm install codeceptjs-resemblehelper`.

 ### Configuration